meteorhacks/meteorhacks.github.io/_posts/2013-08-19-npm-meteor-integration-is-back.md

 I had to do few other changes to get this works perfectly across all the meteor versions.
 [See how I did them](https://github.com/arunoda/meteor-npm/blob/master/package.js).

 Hope you guys love this fix.
 And you can upgrade to 0.6.5 today :)

+> Thank You, [Aloka Gunasekara](https://twitter.com/alokag) for editing the article.